mcandre/factorio/README.md

 factorio accelerates Go application development, by automating the process of generating binaries for a multitude of platforms.
 Your time is valuable.
 Spend it developing software, not tinkering with toolchains.

+factorio is fast.
+It has no intrinsic dependency on any containers or virtual machines.
+Factorio plugs directly into the standard `go` command line system.

 # LICENSE

 FreeBSD